teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 **PAPER 2 ASSIGNED**

 ##II.
 Classic and Emerging Methodologies
+We discuss ethnographic fieldwork.
+How do we follow people/objects/ideas/concepts, or a “culture”?
+How have other researchers proposed we study online/offline activity?
+What are some ways anthropologists have studied global processes or taken on projects where they are engaged as activists?

 ###Week 5: 2/13 – 2/19
 **Tu:**